 Amsterdam Area Map

-Accessible via Trams 1, 2, 4, 5, 9, 16, 24 and 25.
+Accessible via Trams 1, 2, 4, 5, 9, 13, 16, 17, 18, 21, 24 and 26.

 The Centrum (center) is located in central Amsterdam and comprises Oude Zijd (Old Side), Nieuwe Zijd (New Side) and the Red Light District.
 Containing Amsterdam's oldest building, aptly named Oude Kerk (Old Church), the Medieval Center also holds the Nieuwe Kerk (New Church), an old convent called Begijnhof, the Royal Palace of Amsterdam and Amsterdams Historisch Museum (Amsterdam Historical Museum).

 Just east of the central Royal Palace of Amsterdam, the brazen yet legal temptations of the Red Light District beckon.
-The area is heavily policed, but women travelers should be weary of touring the area alone late at night.
+The area is heavily policed, but women travelers should be wary of touring the area alone late at night.
 Also, visitors traveling with children should probably book accommodations elsewhere.

 Accessible via Trams 1, 2, 5, 7 and 10.